PipelineDeals Help Center

 - The Excel 2016 integration is called: PipelineDeals Data Sync

-To import data to an Excel file using the Add-in, click on the PipelineDeals logo in the Excel ribbon.
+To import data to an Excel file using the Add-in, click on the PipelineDeals logo on the navigation ribbon on the Home tab in Excel.
 You will need to login to your account the first time that you import data.

 To import a list, select one of your saved lists from the drop-down menus.
 Lists are organized into groups by People, Deals, Companies, Activities, and To-Dos.